HIPAA Compliance Checklist for 2025

-Healthcare enterprises are under constant pressure to safeguard patient data, yet HIPAA violations remain surprisingly common, even among leading providers.
+Healthcare enterprises are under constant pressure to safeguard patient data, yet HIPAA violations remain surprisingly common, even among leading providers, with HIPAA violation cases continuing to surface across the industry.
 Since April 2003, the Office for Civil Rights (OCR) has received over 369,000 complaints related to HIPAA violations.

 As healthcare becomes more digital, the chances of mistakes or data breaches go up.
 These aren’t rare—they happen every day.
 It could be something like a nurse accidentally emailing records to the wrong person or a hospital recording patients without permission.
 These things can happen in any clinic or hospital.